 So, as a language learner myself, I totally relate.

-Babbel can be one such app for you if you are one of them.
+Babbel is one such app for you if you are one of them.
 You can learn any language of your choice anytime and from anywhere.
-You just need a smartphone and internet, which everyone has access to nowadays.
+You just need a smartphone and the internet, which everyone has access to nowadays.

-From self-learner to aiming to cover basic skills, it can be beneficial.
+From being a self-learner to aiming to cover basic skills, it can be beneficial.
 It can also turn your language skills from scratch to the lower intermediate level.

 Design and user experience

-Babbel performs a decent job with learning routes, one of the more challenging components of creating a language program.
+Babbel performs a decent job with learning routes, which is one of the more challenging components of creating a language program.

-When you have a language course with a lot of information, as Babbel does, organize it in a way that makes it easy.
+When you have a language course with a lot of information, as Babbel does, organize it in a way that makes it easy to navigate.
 Otherwise, navigating for users of all levels can be difficult.

 It is a well-designed tool that covers all your language needs.
 The layout is simple and delightful.